Ankitbisht28/poly4th/README.md

 To install the necessary dependencies, run `npm i` in your project directory.

 ### Compilation
-Compile the project by running `npx hardhat compile`.
+Compile the project by running `npx hardhat circom`.
 This will generate the `out` directory containing circuit intermediaries and the `MultiplierVerifier.sol` contract.

 ### Proof Generation and Deployment
-Use the command `npx hardhat run scripts/deploy.ts` to execute the deployment script.
+Use the command `npx hardhat run scripts/deploy.ts --network mumbai` to execute the deployment script.
 This script performs the following tasks:

 1. Deploys the `MultiplierVerifier.sol` contract on the blockchain.
 2. Generates a proof using circuit intermediaries with the `generateProof()` function.